 In the above syntax, we have to specify the name of the database with the DROP DATABASE keyword to delete it from the Database management system.

 We can also delete multiple databases with a single SQL statement.
-We need to mention all those databases we want to delete from the DBMS and separate them by comma (,).
+We must mention all those databases we want to delete from the DBMS and separate them by comma (,).

 DROP DATABASE Database_Name1, [ Database_Name2, ......., Database_NameN ] ;

-If you are trying to delete a database, but the database is not in the DBMS, then you will get the below error message in your console.
+If you try to delete a database, but the database is not present in the DBMS, you will get the below error message in your console.

 Can’t drop database ‘Database_Name’; database doesn’t exist